openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/additional-information/performance-tips.md

 2-3
 ```

-### Update Replicated Storage Helm Chart for CPU Core Specification
+### Update Replicated PV Mayastor Helm Chart for CPU Core Specification

 :::info
-Update the [Helm value](https://github.com/openebs/mayastor-extensions/blob/6df062eb5a0864b82dcc709ab4d84a135252fe45/chart/values.yaml#L407) in the Replicated Storage Helm chart to specify the CPU core.
+Update the [Helm value](https://github.com/openebs/mayastor-extensions/blob/6df062eb5a0864b82dcc709ab4d84a135252fe45/chart/values.yaml#L407) in the Replicated PV Mayastor Helm chart to specify the CPU core.
 :::

 To allot specific CPU cores for IO engine's reactors, follow these steps:

-1. Ensure that you have the Replicated Storage kubectl plugin installed, matching the version of your Replicated Storage Helm chart deployment ([releases](https://github.com/openebs/mayastor/releases)).
+1. Ensure that you have the Replicated PV Mayastor kubectl plugin installed, matching the version of your Replicated PV Mayastor Helm chart deployment ([releases](https://github.com/openebs/mayastor/releases)).
 You can find installation instructions in the [kubectl plugin documentation](../advanced-operations/kubectl-plugin.md).

-2. Execute the following command to update Replicated Storage's configuration.
-Replace `<namespace>` with the appropriate Kubernetes namespace where Replicated Storage is deployed.
+2. Execute the following command to update Replicated PV Mayastor's configuration.
+Replace `<namespace>` with the appropriate Kubernetes namespace where Replicated PV Mayastor is deployed.

 ```
 kubectl mayastor upgrade -n <namespace> --set-args 'io_engine.coreList={3,4}'